wtv-411/webtv-docs/docs/WebTV_PTL_listings_format.md

 Author: wtv-411

+Refined and converted to Markdown on August 10, 2023.
+Originally written as a text file that was last updated on June 17, 2023

-Last updated: August 10th, 2023
+Last updated: August 10, 2023

 ----